-- Pyomyositis is a purulent infection of skeletal muscle that arises from hematogenous spread, usually with abscess formation.
-It is classically an infection of the tropics, although it has been recognized in temperate climates with increasing frequency. - Risk factors for pyomyositis include immunodeficiency (particularly HIV infection), trauma, injection drug use, concurrent infection, and malnutrition - Staphylococcus aureus is the most common cause of pyomyositis; it causes up to 90 percent of tropical cases and up to 75 percent of temperate cases. - Pyomyositis presents with fever and pain with cramping localized to a single muscle group.
+- Pyomyositis is a purulent infection of skeletal muscle that arises from hematogenous spread, usually with abscess formation (within the muscle).
+It is classically an infection of the tropics, although it has been recognized in temperate climates with increasing frequency. - Risk factors for pyomyositis include immunodeficiency (particularly HIV infection), trauma, injection drug use, concurrent infection, and malnutrition. - Staphylococcus aureus is the most common cause of pyomyositis; it causes up to 90 percent of tropical cases and up to 75 percent of temperate cases. - Pyomyositis presents with fever and pain with cramping localized to a single muscle group.
 It develops most often in the lower extremity.
+(Erythema is less common)